-LUBRICATION. - Fill the crankcase with 5 quarts (U.S. Measure) of a good quality heavy duty oil classified by the American
+LUBRICATION. - Fill the crankcase with 7 quarts (U.S. Measure) of a good quality heavy duty (detergent) type oil.

-Petroleum Institute as Service "DG" or, as marketed by most manufacturers, "MS/DG".
-The use of service "DS" is satisfactory, but its higher cost is not justified.
 Approximately 1 quart of oil remained in the oil filter when the crankcase was drained at the factory.
 Do not use an oil heavier than SAE number 20 in a plant being put into service the first time.
 After the first oil change, use an oil of the proper SAE number, according to the lowest temperature to which the plant will be exposed, as indicated in the following table.
+The temperatures indicated are for conditions where the plant will be standing idle long enough to cool off to the surrounding temperature.

 LOWEST TEMPERATURE SAE NUMBER OF OIL

-100 F. (38 o C) 40
+100 0 F. (38 0 C) 32 0 F. (0 0 C) 40 30

-$32^{\circ}$ F. (0°C) 30

-0° F. (-18°C) 20

-Below $0^{\circ}$ F. (-18°C) 5W
+0°F. (-18°C) Below 0°F. (-18°C) 10 5W

-If SAE number 5W oil is not obtainable for use in temperatures below $0^{\circ}$ F., use diluted number 10W oil as directed under ABNORMAL OP-ERATING CONDITIONS - LOW TEMPERATURES.
+If SAE number 5W oil is not obtainable for use in temperatures below 0^{O} F., use diluted number 10W oil as directed under ABNORMAL OP-ERATING CONDITIONS - LOW TEMPERATURES.

 The use of a heavy duty (detergent) type of oil will help to increase the life of pistons and rings.
 If a change to a detergent type oil is made after using non-detergent oil in this plant, allow not more than one third the usual operating hours between the next two oil changes.
-Thereafter, change the crankcase oil at the regular periods, as recommended under PERIODIC SERVICE.
+Thereafter, change the crankcase oil at the regular periods, as recommended under PERICDIC SERVICE.